gaussic/keras-en-backup/sources/models/sequential.md

     validation dataset divided by the batch size.
     Optional for `Sequence`: if unspecified, will use the `len(validation_data)` as a number of steps.
+- __validation_freq__: Only relevant if validation data is provided.
+Integer or `collections.Container` instance (e.g. list, tuple, etc.).
+If an integer, specifies how many training epochs to run before a new validation run is performed, e.g. `validation_freq=2` runs validation every 2 epochs.
+If a Container, specifies the epochs on which to run validation, e.g. `validation_freq=[1, 2, 10]` runs validation at the end of the 1st, 2nd, and 10th epochs.
 - __class_weight__: Optional dictionary mapping class indices (integers) to a weight (float) value, used for weighting the loss function (during training only).
 This can be useful to tell the model to